 Corded models are still lightweight, but a cord does limit when and where they can be used.

-Battery powered stick vacuums offer the best portability.
-This type is the easiest to carry from floor to floor, and to use on stairs, or other hard to reach areas of the home.
+Battery-powered stick vacuums offer the best portability.
+This type is the easiest to carry between floors, use on stairs, or get into other hard-to-reach areas of the home.
 However, they start to lose suction as the battery runs out of power.
 (There are some models specifically designed to run at full power until complete battery depletion.)
 Depending on the type of battery used, battery-powered vacuums may be heavier than a corded model.
 Keep the following characteristics in mind if purchasing a battery-powered stick vacuum:

 Voltage: Vacuums with a voltage of 18V or higher tend to perform better.